-Misinformation and Disinformation: How Motivational Interviewing Strengthens Relationships at Work Thu 9:00AM - 10:00AM Salon 04/09 9:00 Misinformation and Disinformation: How Motivational Interviewing Strengthens Relationships at Work Kristijan Civljak, The Chicago School of Professional Psychology; Elizabeth Schwab, The Chicago School of Professional Psychology Social media incivility, distortion and echo chambers have made us victims of alienation as facts are countered with alternative facts and conspiracy theories.
+Misinformation and Disinformation: How Motivational Interviewing Strengthens Relationships at Work Thu 9:00AM - 10:00AM Salon 4/9 9:00 Misinformation and Disinformation: How Motivational Interviewing Strengthens Relationships at Work Kristijan Civljak, The Chicago School of Professional Psychology; Elizabeth Schwab, The Chicago School of Professional Psychology; Julie Benes, The Chicago School of Professional Psychology Social media incivility, distortion and echo chambers have made us victims of alienation as facts are countered with alternative facts and conspiracy theories.
 Aggressive, inaccurate communication is reflected in workplace interactions as political divisions become personal.
 Participants in this workshop will apply MI techniques for respectful, empathetic, and appreciative interactions.